Pink Floyd: A Momentary Lapse of Reason (1987)

 A Momentary Lapse of Reason was released in September 1987.
 Thorgerson, whose creative input was absent from The Wall and The Final Cut, designed the album cover.
-To emphasise that Waters had left the band, they included a group photograph on the inside cover — the first since Meddle — featuring only Gilmour and Mason.
+To emphasise that Waters had left the band, they included a group photograph on the inside cover—the first since Meddle—featuring only Gilmour and Mason.
 (Note: Wright's name appears only on the credit list.)
 The album reached number three in the UK and the US.
 Waters said: "I think it's facile, but a quite clever forgery ...
 The songs are poor in general ... [and] Gilmour's lyrics are third-rate."
 Although Gilmour initially viewed the album as a return to the band's top form, Wright disagreed, saying: "Roger's criticisms are fair.
 It's not a band album at all."
 Q described it as essentially a Gilmour solo album.

-Waters attempted to subvert the Momentary Lapse of Reason tour by contacting promoters in the US and threatening to sue if they used the Pink Floyd name.
+Waters attempted to subvert the A Momentary Lapse of Reason Tour by contacting promoters in the US and threatening to sue if they used the Pink Floyd name.
 Gilmour and Mason funded the start-up costs with Mason using his Ferrari 250 GTO as collateral.
 Early rehearsals for the tour were chaotic, with Mason and Wright out of practice.
 Realising he had taken on too much work, Gilmour asked Ezrin to assist them.
 As Pink Floyd toured North America, Waters's K.A.O.S.
-On the Road tour was on occasion, close by, in much smaller venues.
+On the Road tour was on occasion close by, in much smaller venues.
 Waters issued a writ for copyright fees for Pink Floyd's use of the flying pig.
 Pink Floyd responded by attaching a large set of male genitalia to its underside to distinguish it from Waters's design.
 The parties reached a legal agreement on 23 December; Mason and Gilmour retained the right to use the Pink Floyd name in perpetuity and Waters received exclusive rights to, among other things, The Wall.
 In 2013, Waters said he regretted the lawsuit and had failed to appreciate that the Pink Floyd name had commercial value independent of the band members.